TBBSparks/Belly-Button-Biodiversity/README.md

 An interactive dashboard to explore Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.

-The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.
+The dataset provided in .json format shows a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

-The data was prepared and sorted on the backend using the Python libraries SQLAlchemy and flask.
-On the frontend side, plotly.js was used to create all the visualizations in JavaScript.
-The dashboard has been deployed using Heroku and can be found here.
-Data Analysis to Build an Interactive Dashboard Exploring the Belly Button Biodiversity DataSet Using Plotly.js, Flask
+The data was prepared and already pre sorted when provided. plotly.js was used to create all the visualizations (graphs) in JavaScript.
+The dashboard has been deployed using github pages.
+Data Analysis to Build an Interactive Dashboard Exploring the Belly Button Biodiversity DataSet Using Plotly.js

 Play with it yourself at:
 https://tbbsparks.github.io/Belly-Button-Biodiversity/